 Spell #4: Invisibility

 For those times when you can’t stand to hear the word “Mom” one more time.
 Invisibility allows you to disappear for a little while, giving you that alone time you desperately need.
 To cast this spell, pluck an eyelash and then coat it in gum arabic.
-“What’s gum arabic?
-Middle Eastern Juicy Fruit?”
-No. Gum arabic is sap from a particular species of acacia tree, and it’s used in certain types of food and in glue (thanks Wikipedia!).
+Now if you, like me, don’t know what gum arabic is: gum arabic is sap from a particular species of acacia tree, and it’s used in certain types of food and in glue (thanks Wikipedia!).
 So next time you need to get away for a little while, dip an eyelash into a glue bottle and enjoy being completely invisible.

 Spells #5-6: Ray of Exhaustion and Sleep